-Grateful Dead drummer Bill Kreutzmann turns 73 today, and while we are looking forward to seeing him on Dead & Company’s summer tour starting in just over 3 weeks, we also decided to take a look back at the 11 Grateful Dead shows that took place on his birthday over the band’s 30-year history.
+Grateful Dead drummer Bill Kreutzmann turns 76 today and we decided to take a look back at the 11 Grateful Dead shows that took place on his birthday over the band’s 30-year history.

 In part one of this Billy K birthday retrospective, we take a look at the first five of Kreutzmann’s birthday shows, which cut a fascinating swath across early Grateful Dead history:

 May 7, 1966

 Six days after the Grateful Dead moved onto Rancho Olompali, Billy turned 20 and the band played the “Peace Rock 3” benefit concert for the Vietnam Peace Day Committee at Cal Berkeley‘s Harmon Gym.
 While Deadbase 50 lists “Midnight Hour” as having been performed, no recording or full setlist exists from the show.
 Also on the bill were the Charlatans, Grace Slick’s pre-Jefferson Airplane outfit The Great Society, the Jaywalkers, and the Billy Moses Blues Band.
 As a side note, Cal Berkeley student newspaper The Daily Californian sent a young writer named Jann Wenner to review the show.
 Shortly thereafter, he would drop out of school and go on to found Rolling Stone magazine.
 He remains its publisher more than half a century later.

 May 7, 1968